lanodan/blockchain/list/list.md

 * [**pleroma.rareome.ga**](instances/pleroma_rareome_ga/pleroma_rareome_ga.md) [OFFLINE]

+## Discourse heaven/Callouts zones

+## Spam
+- `://womenarestupid.site/`, `WomenAreStupid`: Self-explainatory, it’s a (joke?) website containing hate against womens.
+Uses the federated timeline as a base, creates accounts on a bunch of instances.
+- `://levmblog.blogspot.com`: Looks like promotional spam, mentions you, probably uses the federated timeline as a base.
+- **2.distsn.org** [OFFLINE]

+## Contact-less instances
+This includes any of the instances where you have no reachable admin contact (either one or a list) be it via their instance protocol or via another mean (ie. email).

+### No other means
+- `arkham.cafe`

+## Enbyphobia
+Enbyphobia is hate against non-binary people, this may include:
+- actively not recognising it as being part of the gender spectrum
+- actively doing general harm against non-binary people (because of this identity)

+- `arkham.cafe`
+- `ltch.fr`

+## ⚠ to be cleaned ⚠

 ## Harassment / direct abuse to other people

 These instances have harassed users of other instances or generally acted abusively towards them.